jodaf/quilvyn-oldschool/README.md

 ### Usage

-Once the quilvyn-oldSchool package is installed as described above, start Quilvyn and check the box next to "First Edition" and/or the box next to "Second Edition" from the rule sets menu in the initial window.
+Once the quilvyn-oldSchool package is installed as described above, start Quilvyn and check the box next to "AD&D First Edition (IE)" and/or the box next to "AD&D Second Edition (2E)" from the rule sets menu in the initial window.